appeler/nc_race_ethnicity/readme.md

 3. ((race_code == 'W') & (ethnic_code == 'HL')) | ((race_code == 'B') & (ethnic_code == 'HL')) ==> hispanic
 4. (race_code == 'A') & (ethnic_code == 'NL') ==> asian

+The overall accuracy is 81%, with accuracy for NH Black at 33%, NH White at 96%, Asians at 60%, and Hispanics at 59%.

 Comparison #3: Low FN
 -----------------------

 1. (race_code == 'B') & (ethnic_code == 'NL') ==> nh_black
 2. (race_code == 'W') & (ethnic_code == 'NL') ==> nh_white
 3. ethnic_code == 'HL' ==> hispanic
 4. (race_code == 'A')  & (ethnic_code == 'NL') ==> asian

+The overall accuracy is 81%, with accuracy for NH Black at 33%, NH White at 96%, Asians at 60%, and Hispanics at 71%.

 ### NC Ethnicolr Model(s)